Skip to main content

 Te Papa is open from 10am–6pm (except Christmas Day).
 Find out more about visiting, and what there is to see and do.

 Browse New Zealand's rich history through pictures, videos, and articles.

 If you’re an educator, a museum professional, a researcher, or a curious mind, our wealth of information, resources and educational opportunities will help you learn and teach.

 Find out more about Te Papa, what we do, and how to answer your questions.

 Find out how you could help keep our programmes running, and to support the development of collections and preservation of the nation’s treasures

-Explore Māori culture and customs with your students, from musical instruments to Matariki.
+Learn about Māori culture and customs – from tattooing to medicine, musical instruments to Matariki.

-Learn about different taonga puoro (Māori musical instruments) with your children and discover what their original purposes were.
+See, hear, and read about different taonga puoro (Māori musical instruments) and discover what their original purposes were.